Stillwater, Oklahoma: Libraries

 Stillwater has been served by the Stillwater Public Library since 1922.
 In 1990, Stillwater voters passed a $4.98 million bond issue for the construction of a new public library at 1107 S. Duck.
 The Stillwater Public Library provides a core collections of more than 100,000 volumes and includes books, audio books, music CDs, DVDs, videos magazines and newspapers as well as technological services.
 The library is active in the community, holding events and programs, including free computer classes, children's storytimes, and scholarly databases with information on a variety of topics.

 The Edmon Low Library at Oklahoma State University houses approximately 3 million volumes, 190,000 government documents, 70,000 electronic and print serials.
-Stillwater campus branch libraries include the Architecture Library, Curriculum Materials Library, Veterinary Medicine Library, Electronic Publishing Center and the Library Annex.
+Stillwater campus branch libraries include the Architecture Library, Curriculum Materials Library, Veterinary Medicine Library, Electronic Publishing Center, and the Library Annex.
 It is a federal depository library.

 Arts and culture

+Performing Arts and Music

-Stillwater is known as the home of red dirt music, a mixture of folk, country, blues and rock.
-Notable red dirt artists from Stillwater include Cross Canadian Ragweed, Jason Boland and the Stragglers, the Red Dirt Rangers, The Great Divide, No Justice, Jenny Labow, the Jason Savory Band, and the father of red dirt music, Bob Childers.
+Stillwater is known as the home of Red Dirt music, a mixture of country, folk, blues, and rock.
+Notable Red Dirt artists from Stillwater include Cross Canadian Ragweed, Jason Boland & The Stragglers, the Red Dirt Rangers, The Great Divide, No Justice, Jenny Labow, the Jason Savory Band, and the father of Red Dirt, Bob Childers.

-Garth Brooks, Other Lives, and The All-American Rejects launched their careers playing the local bars like Willie's Saloon, Tumbleweed Dance Hall, and Eskimo Joe's.
+Garth Brooks, Other Lives, and The All-American Rejects launched their careers playing the local bars like Willie's Saloon and Eskimo Joe's.

-Eskimo Joe's was voted the “Best College Post-Game Hangout” by Sporting News, ranked third in the "Perfect 10 College Sports Bars" list by Sports Illustrated, and named in Playboy's “Top 10 College Sports Bars.”
-Eskimo Joe's collectable T-shirts have been spotted all around the globe.

-Tumbleweed Dance Hall, home of the world-famous annual Calf Fry, was nominated for “Dancehall of the Year” award by the Academy of Country Music.
+Tumbleweed Dance Hall, home of the world-famous annual Calf Fry Festival, was nominated for "Dancehall of the Year" award by the Academy of Country Music.

-Located on The Strip on Washington Street, Willie's Saloon is a Stillwater landmark.
-It is known for launching the career of Garth Brooks after he was discovered there by Dallas entertainment attorney, Rod Phelps.

 Stillwater hosts several performing arts series, including performances at the City of Stillwater Community Center, the Town and Gown Community Theater.
 OSU's Allied Arts holds performances in the Seretean Center and the Jerry L. Davis Studio Theatre on the OSU-Stillwater campus.
-The McKnight Center, a new state-of-the-art performing arts center on campus, is currently under construction.
+The McKnight Center, a new state-of-the-art performing arts center on campus, opened in 2019.

 Stillwater is served by several voluntary organizations dedicated to providing entertainment and cultural experiences: the Stillwater Community Singers, the Stillwater Community Band and Stillwater Jazz.